Roll's Regiment

-Roll's Regiment (also de Roll's or von Roll's Regiment) was a regiment of the British Army formed of Swiss, French and German soldiers raised in 1794 for service in the French Revolutionary Wars.
+Roll's Regiment (also known as de Roll's Regiment or von Roll's Regiment) was a line infantry regiment of the British Army.
+Raised in 1794 for service in the War of the First Coalition, the regiment consisted of Swiss, French and German soldiers.

-The regiment's first colonel was Louis de Roll, a former officer of the pre-revolutionary French Swiss Guards.
-The unit served in various garrisons in the Mediterranean and saw action in Tuscany before being reduced to a single battalion.
-The regiment was dispatched to Egypt in 1800 to oppose the French occupation and distinguished itself in action at the Battle of Alexandria.
-The regiment received drafts of French and Polish prisoners of war to replace its losses and in 1810 participated in the British invasion of the Septinsular Republic.
-The regiment then served in Sicily as guard to Ferdinand IV of Naples.
+The regiment's first colonel was Louis de Roll, a former officer of the French Royal Army's Swiss Guards.
+It served in various garrisons in the Mediterranean and saw action in Tuscany before being reduced to a single battalion.
+The regiment landed in French-occupied Egypt in 1801 and distinguished itself in action at the Battle of Alexandria.
+It received drafts of French and Polish prisoners of war to replace its losses and in 1810 participated in the British invasion of the French-controlled Septinsular Republic.
+The regiment then served in Sicily, guarding Ferdinand IV of Naples.

-During the Peninsular War it saw action at the capture of Fort St Felipe (near Tortosa) and the 1813 Siege of Tarragona.
-The regiment disbanded at Corfu in 1815 following the end of the Napoleonic Wars.
+During the Peninsular War, the regiment participated in the capture of Fort St Felipe (near Tortosa) and the 1813 siege of Tarragona.
+It was disbanded at Corfu in 1815 following the end of the Napoleonic Wars.

 Formation

-Louis de Roll, an ex-officer of Louis XVI's Swiss Guards, raised the regiment of two battalions in Switzerland on 9 December 1794.
+Louis de Roll, an ex-officer of Louis XVI's Swiss Guards, and his comrade Ludwig von Flüe raised the regiment of two battalions in Switzerland on 9 December 1794.
 The regiment seems to have formed a part of the British Army but, unlike some other foreign-raised units in British service, it came under the command of British generals, was funded by the British government and appeared on the Army List of 1815.

 The regiment was formed of two battalions each of ten companies (including grenadier and light companies) and had an authorised strength of 1,698 men.
 De Roll, who served as colonel, had requested that the British Army release all Swiss prisoners of war to him for incorporation into the regiment but this was not authorised and most of the men were recruited by traditional means from Switzerland, Alsace and Germany.
 The uniform was the usual British Army red coat with royal blue facings and silver lace, with the facings being changed to sky blue in 1801.
 The Colonel of the Regiment was Francis de Rottenburg, Baron Rottenburg.